Jeanselme/CausalNeuralSurvivalClustering/README.md

 # Setup
 ## Structure
-We followed the same architecture than the [DeepSurvivalMachines](https://github.com/autonlab/DeepSurvivalMachines) repository with the model in `ntc/` - only the api should be used to test the model.
+We followed the same architecture than the [DeepSurvivalMachines](https://github.com/autonlab/DeepSurvivalMachines) repository with the model in `cnsc/` - only the api should be used to test the model.
 Examples are provided in `examples/`.

 ## Clone
 ```
-git clone git@github.com:Jeanselme/NeuralTreatment.git --recursive
+git clone git@github.com:Jeanselme/CausalNeuralSurvivalClustering.git
 ```

 ## Requirements
-The model relies on `DeepSurvivalMachines`, `pytorch >= 2.0`, `numpy` and `tqdm`.
+The model relies on `pytorch >= 2.0`, `numpy` and `tqdm`.
-To run the set of experiments `pycox`, `lifelines`, `pysurvival` are necessary.
+To run the set of experiments `auton_survival`, `pycox`, `lifelines`, `pysurvival` are necessary.